-Almost every major credit card issuer runs offers for an awesome balance transfer promotion that will allow you to pay no interest on your balance for at least six months or give you other rewards.
-If you're currently paying a high-interest rate on one of your credit cards, you may jump at the chance to apply for a balance transfer card and move your high-interest balance.
+A credit card balance transfer can be an enticing offer if you're weighed down by a large, high-interest balance.
+Almost every major credit card issuer offers balance transfer promotions that will allow you to pay no interest on your balance for at least six months or give you other rewards.

 How Your Credit Score Is Calculated